A-I-Research-Facility/Reinforcement-learning/q-learning-1/README.md

     done = False

     while not done:

-        action = 2      # This environment has three actions, 0 = push car left, 1 = do nothing, 2 = push car right
+This environment has three actions, 0 = push car left, 1 = do nothing, 2 = push car right

+        action = 2

         new_state, reward, done, _ = env.step(action)

-everytime we step through an action, we get a new_state from environment For our sake of understanding, we know that the state returned by the environment is position and velocity.
+Everytime we step through an action, we get a new_state from environment For our sake of understanding, we know that the state returned by the environment is position and velocity.
 Note : the states returned over her are continuous.
 We need to convert them